Priyanujkakoty/demo-prk/README.md

 # demo-prk
-this is my first git repository
+this is my first git repository.
+Author- Priyanuj kakoty